-In this Sussex seaside town, where the sea is nearly two miles away, explore the labyrinth of cobbled streets all steeped in history, secrets stowed away, ghosts uncovered.
-The physical location means this town has seen all the action: invasions, smuggling, flooding, a few more invasions, and shipwrecks!
+In this Sussex seaside town, where the sea is nearly two miles away, explore the labyrinth of cobbled streets all steeped in history, secrets stowed away and ghosts uncovered.
+Rye’s physical location means the town has seen all the action: invasions, smuggling, flooding, a few more invasions, and shipwrecks!

 Let’s start with the invasions.
 Situated on the south coast of England and where the English Channel is at its narrowest, Rye was often the first port of call for an intruder sailing across from North West Europe.
 (This was when it was a fully functioning harbour, before it was separated from the sea by marsh.)